Crane operators use cranes to move objects such as materials on construction sites, containers on wharves, and heavy parts in factories.

 Additional requirements for specialist roles:

-To become a mobile crane operator you must also:
+To become a mobile crane operator you also need to:

-- hold the appropriate heavy vehicle licence (varies depending on the size of the crane)
+- hold the appropriate heavy vehicle licence (depending on crane size)

 - be at least 18 years old to drive a mobile crane on the road.